 Related Work.
-As we mentioned before, this work has been inspired by CARMA [3], which in turn shares features with SCEL [8].
+As we mentioned before, this work has been inspired by CARMA [3], which in turn shares features with SCEL [9].
 There are several aspects of either languages that are not present in our proposal.
 The main reason for the absence of most of them is the fact that this work is intended as a proof of concept rather than the realisation of a ready-to-use tool for reasoning about CAS.
-So we aim at keeping the language minimal and focussing only on attribute-based interaction in the context of stochastic and mean-field semantics/model-checking.
-A feature of CARMA we do not consider here is the notion of global environment, since it represents a singularity point that does not fit well with limit approximation techniques.
+So we aim at keeping the language minimal and focusing only on attribute-based interaction in the context of stochastic and mean-field semantics and modelchecking.
+A feature of CARMA not considered here is the notion of global environment, since it represents a singularity point that does not fit well with limit approximation techniques.
 Finally, we point out that the stochastic semantics of CARMA are based on time inhomogeneous CTMCs, due to the fact that action parameters may be time dependent, while we use DTMCs as semantic basis.
-The notion of the outbox is reminiscent of the notion of the ether in PALOMA [9] in the sense that the collection of all outboxes together can be though of as a kind of ether.
-On the other hand, such a collection is intrinsically distributed among the components so that it cannot represent a bottleneck in the execution of the system neither a singularity point in the deterministic approximation.
-Fluid model-checking for continuous time systems is addressed in [4] where a global model-checking procedure for the Continuous Stochastic Locic (CSL, [2]) is given which is based on a continuous limit approximated semantics model.
-Predicate-/attribute-based inter-process communication has been originally proposed in [17] where several variants of predicate-/attribute-based communication primitives-including blocking / non-blocking, bounded / unbounded-are discussed in the context of a study on high-level language constructs for distributed systems with decentralised control (see for instance [20]).
-The notion of predicate-/attribute-based interaction is central in the definition of SCEL [8] where its synchronous-communication variant has been given formal semantics.
-Asynchronous-communication variants have been defined for stochastic versions of SCEL [18].
+The notion of the outbox is reminiscent of the notion of the ether in PALOMA [10] in the sense that the collection of all outboxes together can be though of as a kind of ether; but such a collection is intrinsically distributed among the components so that it cannot represent a bottleneck in the execution of the system neither a singularity point in the deterministic approximation.
+Fluid model-checking for continuous time systems is addressed in [4] where a global model-checking procedure for the Continuous Stochastic Logic (CSL, [2]) is given, which is based on continuous limit approximated semantics.
+Fluid semantics have proved very useful for reasoning about large coordination systems (see e.g. [23, 6, 18]).
+Predicate-/attribute-based inter-process communication has been originally proposed in [19] where several variants of predicate-/attributebased communication primitives-including blocking / non-blocking, bounded / unbounded-are discussed in the context of a study on high-level language constructs for distributed systems with decentralised control (see for instance [22]).
+The notion of predicate-/attribute-based interaction is central in the definition of SCEL [9] where its synchronous-communication variant has been given formal semantics.
+Asynchronous-communication variants have been defined for stochastic versions of SCEL [20].
 An attribute-interaction based calculus is proposed in [1] where broadcast communication links among components are dynamically established on the basis of the interdependences determined by predicates over attributes.
 A reduction semantics approach is adopted where each transition involves the group composed of both sender and receivers.
-Attribute π -Calculus has been proposed in [13] and extended to Imperative π -Calculus in [12]; in both calculi, which inherit the classical point-to-point communication paradigm of the π -Calculus, as opposed to multi-cast, attributes are related to messages rather than to processes.
-None of the above mentioned works on predicate-/attribute-based languages addresses mean-field approximated model-checking so, to the best of our knowledge, the present paper is the first proposal on the subject.
+Attribute π -Calculus has been proposed in [14] and extended to Imperative π -Calculus in [13]; in both calculi, which inherit the classical point-to-point communication paradigm of the π -Calculus, as opposed to multi-cast, attributes are related to messages rather than to processes.
+None of the above mentioned works on predicate-/attributebased languages addresses mean-field approximated model-checking so, to the best of our knowledge, the present paper is the first proposal on the subject.